lanesky/kubernetes-walk-through/docs/05-deploying-EFK.md

 ```
 ## Verfication

-Run below command to verfify all the pods.
+Run below command to verify all the pods.
 Note that we use only one cluster node.
 Modify the `replicas` in the `deployments/efk/es-sts.yaml` for multiple nodes if necessary.

 ```